rexkoh425/tp/docs/UserGuide.md

 ## Introduction

-Clirental is a CLI-based application which allows car rental companies to track their customers, cars and rental transactions.
+CliRental is a CLI-based application that allows car rental companies to track their customers, cars, and rental transactions.

 ## Quick Start